malc-u/fostoria/README.md

 # FOSTORIA

 Landscape photography of Poland with webshop.
-Photographs were taken by Tomasz Zowada who has passion and love for Upper Silesia region as well as Poland.
+Photographs were taken by Tomasz Zowada who has passion for photography and love for landscape of Upper Silesia region as well as Poland.

 ## UX